k98kurz/tapescript/readme.md

 Passing the optional `cache_file` parameter will set specific cache values after parsing the `cache_file`, which must adhere to a specific format.
 The intent of this CLI is to make it easy to experiment and/or debug Tapescript scripts.
-Run the command `tapescript` to get the help text.
+Run the command `tapescript help` to get the help text.

 Note that the CLI does not currently include support for soft-forks, contracts, or plugins.